clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-backend/Telemetry-backend.rst

    mkdir: created directory '/var/log/uwsgi'

-Once all the server components have been installed you are prompted to enter the PostgreSQL password to change it as illustrated below:
+Once all the server components have been installed you are prompted to enter the :guilabel:`PostgreSQL` database password to change it as illustrated below:

 .. code-block:: console